 e.g. if you want to test a new version of the gdb extension shipped with CPython.

-PyPy, Jython, etc
+PyPy, Jython, etc Link to heading

-For PyPy there is an open issue on Bitbucket, where it was proposed to provide integration with gdb, but looks like the attached patches have not been merged yet and the person, who wrote those, lost interest in this.
+For PyPy there is an open issue on Bitbucket, where it was proposed to provide integration with gdb, but looks like the attached patches have not been merged yet and the person who wrote those lost interest in this.

 For Jython you could probably use standard tools for debugging of JVM applications, e.g. VisualVM.

-gdb is a powerful tool, that allows one to debug complex problems with crashing or hanging CPython processes, as well as Python code, that does calls to native libraries.
+gdb is a powerful tool that allows one to debug complex problems with crashing or hanging CPython processes, as well as Python code that does calls to native libraries.
 On modern Linux distros debugging CPython processes with gdb must be as simple as installing of debugging symbols for the concrete interpreter build, although there are a few known gotchas, especially when virtual environments are used.